scala/scala-lang/blog/_posts/2016-03-14-announcing-the-scala-center.md

 Scala research group (LAMP).
 Its first two officers are executive director Heather Miller, and principal engineer Jon Pretty.
 The Center is funded by EPFL and a group of industrial members.
 The initial industrial founding members of the center are:
-Goldman Sachs, IBM, Lightbend, Nitro, Verizon.
+Goldman Sachs, IBM, Lightbend, Nitro, and Verizon.
 We are keen to welcome other members in the future.

-## Relationship with the Community
+## Relationship with the community

 The Center aims in helping and complementing existing entities in the Scala ecosystem.
 In particular:

 Lightbend (formerly Typesafe) will continue to maintain and evolve the stable Scala distribution.
-Lightbend is a founding member of the center and its engineers are looking forward to participate in its projects.
+Lightbend is a founding member of the center and its engineers are looking forward to participating in its projects.

 Existing open source projects and platforms will work as before.
 The